 - nausea and vomiting

 As plasma cells overproduce, they can crowd out healthy cells.
-Changes in red and white blood cell and platelet levels can cause:
+Changes in red and white blood cell and platelet levels

 - repeated infections